 It’s tough to get motivated to do anything at all when we’re unsure about what we’re after in the first place.
 Conversely, once we take those fuzzy dreams we have and bring them into focus by writing them out as goals, then the motivation will flow naturally.

-The solution to the first reason behind why most people have a lack of motivation is simple.
-Keep in mind that you can’t hit a target that you cannot see.
-That said, identify some compelling, exciting goals for yourself in each of the major areas of your life – physical, financial, emotional, spiritual, etc. – and write them down.
+If you’re experiencing a lack of motivation, keep in mind that you can’t hit a target that you can’t see.
+Identify some compelling, exciting goals for yourself in each of the major areas of your life – physical, financial, emotional, spiritual, etc. – and write them down.

 You may also want to ask your self these 7 Powerful Questions To Find Out What You Want To Do With Your Life.